An exercise for rooting development: preparation

 - We need 2 or 3 used tires but not excessively damaged (no cuts, etc.)

-- We have to choose tires suitable for our weight (eg. over 100 Kg a common wheel may not be enough)
+- We have to choose tires suitable for our weight (eg. over 95-100 Kg a common wheel may not be enough, the SUV ones should be better)

-- Let’s clean the wheel we decide to use and place it on the ground (horizontally)
+- Let’s clean (as much as possible) the wheel we decided to use and place it on the ground (horizontally naturally)

-- Let’s jump on the tire with both feet trying to position us on its diameter
+- Let’s jump on the tire with both feet trying to position us on one of its diameters

-- Let’s distribute the weight so as not to bend the tire and at the same time so as not to lift it
+- Let’s distribute our weight so as not to bend the tire and at the same time so as not to lift it

 - The requirement to proceed is to be able to keep the balance at least from an erect standing position

-- Let’s volunteer fall, in such a way as to understand what dynamics we must be prepared to face in case of error (we will surely fall a lot)
+- Let’s volunteer fall a few times, in such a way as to understand what dynamics we must be prepared to face in case of error

-- Exercise on the move is not recommended for those who do not have a decent basis of space intelligence and dynamic balancing
+- Exercise on the move is not recommended for those who do not have a decent basis of spatial intelligence and dynamic balancing (read 3 exercises to develop the dynamic equilibrium)

-- The most immediate risk is a distortion due to an unexpected fall (let’s evaluate wisely our abilities before starting this practice)
+- The most immediate risk is a distortion due to an unexpected fall (let’s evaluate wisely our abilities before starting this practice, read The most important skill in combat)

 The basic exercise: